medilocus/graphic_videos/docs/about.md

 # About

 Graphic Videos is a Python API for creating graphic videos.
+Visit it's GitHub [here][graphicvideosgithub].

 It is developed by [medilocus][medilocus], a company striving for computer intelligence in spatial settings.